ibtisam-iq/SilverOps/DevOps/DevOps-Tools/docker/04-JavaBankingApp-MySQL/README.md

 ## Overview
 This project is a Java-based banking application that follows a 2-tier architecture, utilizing a MySQL database.

-## Complete README
+## Complete Project

-Please see the [README.md](https://github.com/ibtisam-iq/BankingApp-Java-MySQL/blob/main/README.md) file for a detailed description of the project.
+Please see the [Complete Project](https://github.com/ibtisam-iq/BankingApp-Java-MySQL/blob/main/README.md) for in-depth analysis.

 ## Project Insights